babel/minify/packages/babel-plugin-minify-replace/README.md

 # babel-plugin-minify-replace

-Configurable "search and replace" plugin
+Configurable "search and replace" plugin.
+Replaces matching nodes in the tree with a given replacement node.
+For example you can replace `process.NODE_ENV` with `"production"`.

 ## Example